helium/HIP/0062-helium-hub.md

 ### Sub-protocols

-As stated above, one of the requirements for becoming a sub-protocol is the initial bonding of 3MM HNT.
-This is the bare minimum requirement, that being said this HNT is considered to be the veHNT in regards to the sub-protocol voting power.
+As stated above, one of the requirements for becoming a sub-protocol is to maintain 21,000,000 USD worth of DC in their bonding pool.
+This is the bare minimum requirement, that being said the sub-protocols "total" HNT is considered to be equivalent to the sub-protocols veHNT in regards to voting power.
 The individuals making up the sub-protocol will form a yes or no vote based on their own governance.
 This vote will be backed with the sub-protocols voting power.

 Further details on the vote-escrow weighted governance model can be found in [Curve governance documentation](https://resources.curve.fi/governance/understanding-governance) and [https://docs.tribeca.so/electorate/voting-escrow](https://docs.tribeca.so/electorate/voting-escrow).